http://www.newpaltz.edu/edadmin

 EDA772.
 Administrative Theory and Practice.
 3 Credits.

-This course provides an overview of administrative theory and its impact on educational administration.
-A variety of theories, concepts, ideas, and practices are reviewed in the areas of organization, leadership,decision-making, communication, change, conflict, and ethics.
-COURSE FEE FOR WATERMARK .
+Candidates will review and evaluate the impact of administrative theory on educational administration to engage in long-range planning for continuous improvement informed by evidence-based evaluation and decision-making.
+A variety of theories, concepts, ideas, and practices will be reviewed in the areas of organization, leadership, communication, change, conflict, and ethics.

 Restrictions: